 The combination of "resolution of the identity Coulomb approximation" (RI-J) and "chain of spheres exchange" (COSX) approximation for treatment of the exchange part, proposed in [6] and implemented in the ORCA program suit [7, 8] allows to speed up the calculations with the hybrid functionals.
 However, the approximated results could deviate from the values obtained with the accurate DFT calculations.
 To model vibrational spectra in the harmonic approximation, it is necessary to calculate the second derivatives of the energy of the molecule with respect to the deviation of atoms from the equilibrium position, which corresponds to the minimum energy.
-For many electron density functionals, analytical calculation of the second derivative has been implemented, but for some functionals analytical calculations are possible only for the first derivative of the energy with respect to the position of atoms (energy gradient), in particular for excited states.
-In this case, the
+For many electron density functionals, analytical calculations are possible only for the first derivative of the energy with respect to the position of atoms (energy gradient), in particular for excited states.
+In this case, the second derivative can be calculated using numerical differentiation of the first derivative [9].